microsoft/typechat.net/README.md

 Each example includes an **input.txt** with sample input.
 Pass the input file as an argument to run the example in **batch mode**.

 ## Api Key and Configuration
-To use TypeChat.net or run the examples, you need an **API key** for an Open AI service.
-Azure OpenAI and the Open AI service are both supported.
+To use TypeChat.net or run the examples, you need an **API key** for an OpenAI service.
+Azure OpenAI and the OpenAI service are both supported.

 ### Configure Api Key for examples
 * Go to the **[examples](./examples)** folder in the solution